archont58/python-practice/README.md

 _Example 4: Input: [1, 3, 5, 6], 0.
 Output: 0_

+`other/searchinsert.py` - Alternative implementation without using binary search algorithm.

 `other/strStr.py` - Return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

 _Example 1: Input: haystack = "hello", needle = "ll" Output: 2_